So, you’re heading off to Paris, but you only have one day. Keep reading to see my top recommendations for spending 1 day in Paris.

 Book your ticket online through the Eiffel Tower official website.

-As an alternative, especially if the official website shows the ticket that you want is sold out, you can book a guided tour with skip-the-line tickets.
+As an alternative, especially if the official website shows the ticket that you want is sold out, you can book a guided tour with direct access.

 Is it safe to go to the Eiffel Tower at night?

 Yes, it is.
-In fact, I recommend it since it’s open quite late (12:45 a.m. in the summer!).
+In fact, I recommend it since it’s open quite late (often as late as 11:45 p.m.).
 That way you can fill your day with sites that have shorter hours and then still do the Eiffel Tower after dinner.

-Getting around Paris: Is Paris a walkable city?
+Getting around Paris in one day: Is Paris a walkable city?